Living the Confused Expatriate Life, Part 3

 “We shall, we shall.”

 The rest of that day, everyone gave me odd wide-eyed looks.
 Everyone asked me what happened, whom got the wrath of the American.
 In a few hours, our work was cleared, units were delivered, everything was good.
 It shouldn’t have taken me being unprofessional, was the thought at the back of my head.
-By the end of the day, I was shown an invoiced by one of our accountants, “are we responsible for these fines?”
+By the end of the day, I was shown an invoice by one of our accountants, “are we responsible for these fines?”

 Of course things didn’t end there, it got worse.
 The agents had sent us an invoice for their incomplete services, dated days before the shipments even arrived, with fines they racked up leaving our shipments for days at the ports.
 When I brought this to the management’s attention, they had a fit.